kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

 ### Components that run on Windows

-While the Kubernetes control plane runs on your Linux node(s), the following components are configured and run on your Windows node(s).
+While the Kubernetes control-plane runs on your Linux node(s), the following components are configured and run on your Windows node(s).

 1. kubelet
 2. kube-proxy